How To - Build a High-Quality Radio-less AllStar Node for Under $100

 A Desktop Environment such as MATE is a nice addition if you have a monitor, TV, or remote desktop app.
 This will greatly simplify wifi and wired network management but does require a 16GB 3040 version to fit everything.

-Installing Debian on a GMKtek NucBox is simple.
+Installing Debian on a Beelink T5, GMKtek NucBox, or other similar recent Mini PC model is simple.
 First, make a UEFI USB drive by downloading the amd64 ISO from debian.org/CD/netinst/, then format the USB drive as FAT32 and unzip the ISO into the root folder (7-Zip is a good program for unzipping ISOs).
 Do not try to make the USB drive "legacy bootable".

 Plug in a USB keyboard and a monitor/TV with HDMI cable into the MiniPC.
-The NucBox5 includes Windows 11.
-If you want to keep Windows you will want to let it boot and update itself (which can take over an hour) and then use the Windows Disk Management tool to shrink the C drive by 65,535KB, thereby leaving 64GB of unallocated space on the 128GB SSD.
-When setting up Win11 I recommend during the first time setup specifying that the PC will be used for "work".
+Many Mini PCs include Windows 11.
+If you want to keep Windows you will want to let it boot and update itself (which can take over an hour) and then use the Windows Disk Management tool to shrink the C drive by 50%, ie. for a Mini PC with 128GB eMMC/SSD, shrink it by 65,535KB, thereby leaving 64GB of unallocated space, or for a mini PC with 64GB eMMC shrink the C drive by 32,767KB.
+When setting up Win11 I recommend during the setup specifying that the PC will be used for "work".
 There is no need to create a Microsoft account.
 In reality it is unlikely you'd ever have any need for Windows on a node MiniPC, and with the 1+ hours of time it takes a new Win 11 install to update itself, keeping Windows is probably not worth the time and hassle.

-Power off the MiniPC, plug in the Debian 12 USB drive, press the power button and you will see the Debian installer menu.
-(No changes should be needed to the MiniPC BIOS.)
+I recommend disabling all unnecessary options in the MiniPC BIOS, including Secure Boot, TPM module, Wake on LAN, Virtualization, Network/PXE boot, and legacy device support.
+Then power off the MiniPC, plug in the Debian 12 USB drive, press the power button and you will see the Debian installer menu.
 The Debian install takes about 10 minutes to complete.
-The default options should be fine but if there is anything you are not sure about do a web search from another computer and try to clarify any questions.
+The default options should be fine but if there is anything you are not sure about do a web search from another computer to clarify any questions.
 I recommend the "high-contrast", "advanced" install option.

 ASL Configuration